erroralex/WigellRentalUI/README.md

 ## 📜 License

 This project was developed for educational purposes as part of a System Development course.
-Distributed under the MIT License.
+Distributed under the **MIT License**.

 ---